 Nutrition can make or break a calf’s growth and development, particularly in Jersey.
 If they are successfully raised through weaning, the work gets much easier as they mature.
 The goal is for calves to gain an average of 2 pounds per day by 8 weeks old.
 Proper growth and development, especially before weaning, lead to better 2-year-old production and lifetime performance.

 This is according to research conducted by Mike Van Amburgh at Cornell University.
 Jerseys have a higher maintenance energy requirement and need to start gaining weight to build their immune system quickly.
-High content of protein and fat in the milk or milk replacer, such as a 28 percent protein, 25 percent fat milk replacer, works well.
+A high content of protein and fat in the milk or milk replacer, such as a 28 percent protein, 25 percent fat milk replacer, works well.

 #2.
 Jerseys Have Lower Body Weight At Birth.